-If you’re an expat in Belgium who wants to travel and meet new people, without the hassle of planning and organising, sit back and relax, because Expat Club is here.
+If you’re living in Belgium and want to travel and meet new people without the hassle of planning and organising sit back and relax because the Brussels Expat Club is here.

 When you’ve just landed in a new country, it’s exciting and overwhelming.
 You want to meet people, but it can be difficult.
 You want to travel, but planning and transportation can be complicated, especially when you’re busy finding your way in a new job and a new culture.
 That’s where Expat Club comes to the rescue.